aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 docker run --rm -v `pwd`:/book softcover/softcover:latest sc build:html
 ```

-This command uses the markdown files in `./chapters` directory mapped to the `/book/chapters` directory of the container as source files and builds corresponding html output files for each chapter file in the `/book/html` directory in the container which are mapped back to our `./html` directory.
+This command uses the markdown files in `./chapters` directory mapped to the `/book/chapters` directory of the container as source files.
+For each source file, It builds corresponding html output files in the `/book/html` directory of the container, which are reflected back to our local `./html` directory.

-The html generator also generates a `mybook.html` file which includes all the chapters compiled to single html file.
+The html generator also generates a `mybook.html` file which includes the html content of all the individual chapters, compiled into a single html file.

 Here is the content of the `html` directory after running the `sc build:html` command.